 Here’s where you’re going to have to start deciding what your priorities are.
 When it comes to furniture that’s outside, if I have to choose between getting a PFAS-free outdoor sofa that’s made using engineered wood versus a couch that uses solid wood but has cushions that are treated with PFAS, I personally think I’d rather go with the former.

-Even though the product might have higher levels of formaldehyde than I’d prefer, the fact that the couch will be outside where there is plenty of airflow and where the formaldehyde will not be contributing to my indoor air pollution makes me feel at least okay about it (choosing the lesser of the evils!).
+Even though the product might have higher levels of formaldehyde than I’d prefer, the fact that the couch will be outside where there is plenty of airflow and where the formaldehyde will not be contributing to my indoor air pollution makes me feel okay about it (choosing the lesser of the evils!).

 IKEA is a great example for this scenario.
 They use a lot of engineered wood, which is not ideal.
 However, they have actually had a ban on PFAS since 1991, which is great!

 Synthetic vs. Natural Materials

 The next thing to consider is what materials are used for your fabrics and cushions.
 Most outdoor furniture is made using a synthetic fabric combined with some sort of foam for the cushions.